statpascal/emul99/readme.md

 Executing the build script "compile-fpc.sh" generates the binaries "emul99" (the emulator) and "ucsddskman" (a disk image manager for UCSD text files) in the "bin" directory.
+As an alternative, a Lazarus project file is provided.
 The assembly of the DSR ROMs for the simulated devices and the dummy ROM is optional; these binaries are included in the distribution.

 Changing to the "bin" directory and executing "emul99" starts the emulator with a simple dummy ROM image displaying a message.